 We were able to conjure up a few research studies that involved looking at the potential benefits of face “type” yoga.

-All-in-all, we think it’s safe to say, more research is needed to assess some of these touted claims on facial yoga, but it’s a cool thought nonetheless.
+All-in-all, we think it’s safe to say, more research is needed to assess some of these touted claims on facial yoga, but it’s a cool thought, nonetheless.

-However here a 5 exercises that we found repeatedly when facial yoga was discussed.
+Here are 5 exercises that we found repeatedly when facial yoga was discussed.

 The first of these exercises for your face works to deliver pressure to your forehead and theoretically “reduce” the effects of wrinkles.

 As you go throughout your day, you might notice that you clench your jaw, becoming tight and sore.
 This exercise is to help remove jaw tension and may also aide in firming up your neck & chin area. (claim)

 To perform this exercise, pucker your lips and try to hold them to one side of your face until you feel tension in your cheeks.
 Turn your head to the same side that you have puckered your lips on and tilt it until you feel a mild stretch in the neck.
 Hold this pose for a few seconds and then repeat for the opposite side of your face.

 This exercise is touted to reduce smile lines and help relieve tension that builds up in your face.
-Doing this exercise regularly, theoretically, may help will improve blood flow and circulation in
+Doing this exercise regularly, theoretically, may help improve blood flow and circulation in your face. (claim)

 To do this exercise, make sure that your palms are flat and place them on your temples.
 Use the palms of your hand to lift your face by pushing backward while loosening your jaw and opening your mouth into a circle-shaped position.
 You can perform as many repetitions as you like, but you’ll want to hold each iteration 5 to 10 seconds.

-Another exercise that certainly feels nice, and may help relieve tension, is
+Another exercise that certainly feels nice, and may help relieve tension, is performing temple lifts.